MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap6-allowexecution.md

 ---
-Description: Indicates whether the contents of the package will be allowed to execute.
+description: Indicates whether the contents of the package will be allowed to execute.
 title: uap6:AllowExecution